 Picnicking near Lake McDonald

 Picnic areas with tables are located at Apgar Village, Sprague Creek, Avalanche Creek and Fish Creek.
-Visitors will find general stores located Eddie’s Mercantile in at Apgar Village and Lake McDonald’s Lodge campstore.
-Picniking is a must for a 3 day itinerary for Glacier National Park.
+Visitors will find general stores located in Eddie’s Mercantile Apgar Village and Lake McDonald’s Lodge campsite.
+Picnicking is one of the top things to do on a 3-Day Itinerary for Glacier National Park.

 Where to Stay on the West Side of Glacier

-Staying in a lodge is one of the best things to do on a 3 Day Itinerary of Glacier National Park.
+Staying in a lodge is one of the top things to do on a 3-Day Itinerary for Glacier National Park.

 Lake McDonald Lodge